 - Berserk Button: The invasion and destruction of his home country of Greece makes Stavros get a bit tense.

 - Biblical Bad Guy: The first Red Alert game is where it's first implied that Kane is actually the Biblical Cain.Nadia: "And Cain went out from the presence of the Lord... and took up residence... in the Land of Nod!".

 - Big Damn Heroes: The Allied Spy who rescues Tanya form a Soviet Interrogator.
 He's mortally wounded in the process, though, and uses his last few ounces of life to toss his gun to Tanya; allowing her to kill the Interrogator and escape.

 - Bug War: There is a hidden campaign that pits you against Giant Ants.

-- Continuity Nod: Kane features as one of Stalin's advisors.
-Though if you watch the body language and finish the game, it's quite obvious he's the real power behind them.
+- Continuity Nod: Kane features as Stalin's advisor.
+Though if you watch the body language and finish the game, it's quite obvious he's the real power behind him.

-- Creator Cameo: The game's music composer Frank Klepacki appeared as a guard in one of the cutscenes before he was choked and carried away by the spy (played by the game's cutscene director himself).
-Also, in the briefing of the final Allies mission, many of the game devs appear.
+- The game's music composer Frank Klepacki appeared as a guard in one of the cutscenes before he was choked and carried away by the spy.
+Also, in the briefing of the final Allied mission, many of the game devs appear.